gkjohnson/unity-fragment-sorted-transparency/README.md

 ### TODO
 #### Basic Features
-- [ ] Support the rendering in the editor view, or at least a helper visualization
 - [ ] Test against the light(s) for sub surface scattering
 - [ ] Refraction
 - [ ] Separate shader logic into cginc files